- Life & Money

 Managing your investments

-Different types of investments may help you reach different goals.
-In addition, there are other financial options that can work with your investments to help you reach your financial goals while also managing risk.
+Different types of investments may help you reach different goals, and there are other financial options that can work with your investments to help you reach your financial goals while also helping to protect the wealth you’re building.

 All investments carry some level of risk including the potential loss of all money invested.
 No investment strategy can guarantee a profit or protect against loss.